 - Shorter lifespan — studies suggest obese dogs live 1.8 years less on average

 The good news is that even modest weight loss makes a measurable difference.
-A 10–20% reduction in body weight can meaningfully reduce joint pain in dogs with arthritis.
+A 10–20% reduction in body weight can meaningfully reduce joint pain in dogs with arthritis, sometimes allowing a reduction in pain medication.

 What to Do If Your Dog Is Overweight